Free Shipping + 30-Day Return Guarantee On All Cases

 The Gewa Air 2.1 case is one of the most trusted cases among professional violinists worldwide, offering exceptional protection, durability, and a sleek, modern design.
 Gewa cases are preferred by top musicians like Elisabeth Pitcairn, Midori, Jan Vogler, and Frank Peter Zimmermann, proving their reliability in safeguarding priceless instruments

 The padded backpack straps are designed with extra security rings, ensuring that even if a clip fails, the case remains firmly attached to your back.
-The strategic D-ring placement also makes it comfortable for cyclists and travelers, preventing strain on the shoulders and neck
+The strategic D-ring placement also makes it comfortable for cyclists and travelers, preventing strain on the shoulders and neck.

 For those who want the absolute best in violin protection, Musafia cases are handcrafted in Italy and used by some of the world’s top violinists.
 These cases don’t just look luxurious—they are built with state-of-the-art protection technology to preserve and safeguard the instrument even under extreme conditions.